neuefische/wd-flipped-classroom-curriculum/sessions/nextjs-basics-and-routing/README.md

   - [ ] Mention `pages/api` is used to create APIs.
 We will ignore this for now, but learn about it in a later session
   - [ ] Mention the students will work with a template for Next.js projects including a `src` folder, like with `create-react-app` (pages will be located under `src/pages`).

 > 💡 We demonstrate `create-next-app` once in this session.
-The students are going to work with a provided template including setup/config for Styled Components, Jest and Storybook.
+The students are going to work with a provided template including setup/config for Styled Components, Jest, SVGR and @next/font.
 The challenge document contains instructions on how to do that.

 - [ ] Explain Next.js includes ESlint
   - [ ] Mention the "code spell checker" is already installed and pre-configured